murmcraft/bioinfo_rnd_task/README.md

 `.summary`and `.verbose` files, which indicate the errors and point their sources.
 [GATK documentation](https://software.broadinstitute.org/gatk/documentation/article.php?id=7571) provides tips how to fix the BAM file into a compatible format.

-#### Reference files
+#### 1.2.2.
+Reference files
 The required files are:
 - reference genome fasta with dictionary and index,
 - known variant sites,
 - known indels,
-- truth datasets, and
 - WGS interval list

 Depending on to which reference genome your reads are aligned, download corresponding reference files.
 Here, the test data is aligned to GRCh37 reference genome and the corresponding files can be downloaded from indicated sources:
 ```
 mkdir -p reference-data
 cd reference-data